Capacity: 47,000 (expandable to 70,000)

+The dramatic improvements to Houston's longest-running home for college football are just the latest in a series of innovations and upgrades over recent years.
 The John L. Cox Fitness Center, an 8,000-square-foot strength and conditioning complex, used by all Rice athletes as well as the general student body, opened in early 1996.
 It is one of the premier college facilities in the nation.
-That same year, Rice players were afforded the comfort of a major locker room renovation and the sports medicine and equipment areas were refurbished.
+That same year, Rice players were afforded the comfort of a major locker room renovation.
+In addition, sports medicine and equipment areas were refurbished.

 Brown & Root Constructors was the general contractor for the project and the groundbreaking was held in February 1950.
 Working 24-hour shifts for the next nine months, Brown & Root completed the stadium in time for the 1950 season opener in late September.
 In the opening game on Sept.
 30, 1950, Rice defeated Santa Clara 27-7.